Table of Contents

 One of the things that really grinds my gears is when gun retailers simply parrot the supplier’s flattering rhetoric.
 I came across several sites and supplies praising this gun’s new Self Defense Trigger (SDT).
 This is nothing but ostentatious babble.
 They say that this innovative trigger provides a smooth, consist pull from the first round to the last.
 In reality, this trigger is a travesty.
 It has a heavy pull, and after firing a few dozen rounds your forearms will be aching.
 The SDVE’s are built well, but the “new and improved” SDT is its Achilles’ heel.

 The good news is that it’s not un-salvageable; for $20, you can buy yourself an Apex Tactical Spring Kit.
-For a reasonable price you will transform your gun into the effective and reliable machine it was meant to be.
+For a reasonable price, you will transform your gun into the effective and reliable machine it was meant to be.
 When it comes down to it, Smith & Wesson did a great job building and designing the SD9VE’s.
 Even with my disdain for the trigger, the quality of materials, ergonomic handling, and reliable performance outweigh all the imperfections.

 Smith & Wesson SD9VE Pistol Shooting & Performance

-The way the SD9VE’s shoot depend on the trigger; if you replace the trigger you can rely on its accuracy, but if not, why haven’t you replaced the trigger yet?
+The way the SD9VE’s shoot depends on the trigger; if you replace the trigger you can rely on its accuracy, but if not, why haven’t you replaced the trigger yet?
 There’s no way around it.
 Right out of the box, its accuracy is subpar, especially once the firing rate is increased.
 For a gun that is marketed as a self-defense weapon, I can’t imagine how or why Smith & Wesson allowed a pistol with this kind of accuracy to be sold with their namesake and reputation on the line.
 One of the only performance improvements they made to these striker fired pistols was reducing its recoil.

 The thing I like about this gun is its simple sight and safety combo, which make firing as simple as point and shoot.
 Another highlight of the SDVE series is its typical S&W unwavering reliability.
 Owners of the SDVE should have no worries of their gun malfunctioning or deteriorating over time.
 Bottom line is: fix the trigger and you’ve got yourself a great home defense weapon.